Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams: Numerical examples

-Case 3d.1 in Tab.~\ref{tab:Ex3_md} shows that the chosen mesh approximates the discontinuous distribution from Fig.~\ref{fig:Ex3_mdRef}c well when the exact stiffness data is used.
+\paragraph{Results} Case 3d.1 in Tab.~\ref{tab:Ex3_MD} shows that the chosen mesh approximates the discontinuous distribution from Fig.~\ref{fig:Ex3_MD}c well when the exact stiffness data are used.
 Cases 3d.2--3d.5 illustrate the impact of the number of modes on the identification errors for inexact stiffness from \eqref{e:Ex3ACexp}.
 With the first 9 modes, the algorithm achieves satisfactory results of $\errA=1.36\%$ and $\errM=4.06\%$.
-Fig.~\ref{fig:Ex3_mdRef}d presents a comparison of the optimal $\brho$ for Cases 3d.1--3d.4.
-The oscillations observed in Case 3d.2 are significantly reduced in Case 3d.3 and beyond.
-Similarly to the previous examples, when the number of modes exceeds a certain threshold (here, the first 9 modes), identification errors begin to stagnate or even grow, which can be observed between Cases 3d.4 and 3d.5 in Tab.~\ref{tab:Ex3_md}.
+Similarly to the previous examples, when the number of modes exceeds a certain threshold (here, the first 9 modes), identification errors begin to stagnate or even grow, which can be observed between Cases 3d.4 and 3d.5 in Tab.~\ref{tab:Ex3_MD}.

 The third example concludes the numerical examples section.
-It combines several aspects discussed in the previous sections while addressing a more complex structure and simultaneously identifying both $\EA$ and $\EI$.
+It combines several aspects discussed in the previous sections while addressing a more complex structure and simultaneously identifying both $\Astf$ and $\Cstf$.
 The B2M1 discretization was used to mitigate membrane locking in the quasi-static calculations.
 The inverse analysis produced results consistent with earlier findings; thus, the study of noise impact on the density reconstruction is omitted.